 Choosing A Filter For Compressed Air

-Contaminant particle size is measured in micrometers (µm), which each represents one-millionth of a meter or 0.000039 of an inch.
+Contaminant particle size is measured in micrometers (µm), representing one-millionth of a meter or 0.000039 of an inch.
 Filters are rated according to the minimum particle size that their elements will trap.
 For example, although filters rated at 40 to 60 µm are adequate for protecting most industrial applications, many point-of-use filters are rated at 5 µm.
-Note that finer ratings increase the pressure drop through the filter, which equates to higher energy costs to compress the air.
+Note that finer ratings increase the pressure drop through the filter, equating to higher energy costs to compress the air.

 In addition, finer filters clog more rapidly, also increasing pressure drop.
 (In other words, while filters finer than necessary do not harm downstream components, they will negatively impact air system operating cost.)